egch/1Z0-829-preparation/docs/pitfall.md

 -  Do not confuse IntStream with Stream<Integer>
 - Stream.concat(s1, s2) works only with 2 streams
 - Optional.orElseThrow()
+- check if there is more than one terminal operation
 - `IntSummaryStatistics` not ~~IntegerSummaryStatistics~~
 ## Lambda
 - `var x = ()->"hello"` does not compile! - you cannot assign a lambda to a var